yellowwinterday/ghostai/README.md

 The project comprises of two scripts that can be executed either on a local machine or directly on the server.
 Unless the site has tens of thousands of blog posts, running the scripts on a local machine should suffice.

 The first script iterates through all public blog posts on the server and extracts the text content, which is then sent to the OpenAI (Ada model) to generate a set of vectors.
-These vectors are then stored in a text file.
+These vectors are then stored in a text file (./output).
 The script also supports incremental generation, which means that it only generates vectors for blog posts that have not yet been processed.

 The second script iterates through all the vectors in the directory and ranks their similarity by giving a score.
 For each blog post, a few other blog posts with high similarity ranking will be grouped together.
 Ghost internal tagging feature is used for the grouping mechanism, and each blog post ID becomes the internal tag name.